 Even before the official incorporation of Save Our Key Deer (SOKD), two of our current board members recognized the urgent need to implement an oral anthelmintic program for Key Deer when the New World Screwworm crisis was made public.
 They made repeated petitions about starting the treatment to state and federal agencies responsible for the Key deer and even to the Department of Agriculture, which immediately reached out to them to determine the feasibility of a program to have volunteer residents administer an oral anthelmintic drug to Key Deer.
-Urgent e-mails were sent to persons progressively up the administration chain all the way to Washington DC and, after much resistance, the volunteer-based Doramectin administration program was finally implemented.
-It resulted in an immediate sharp decrease in screwworm mortalities.
+Urgent e-mails were sent to persons progressively up the administration chain, Ultimately supported by all agencies, the volunteer-based Doramectin administration program resulted in an immediate sharp decrease in screwworm mortalities.

 “Johne’s disease”, so named after its German discoverer, Heindrich A. Johne in 1905, is a bacterial disease caused by Mycobacterium avium subsp. paratuberculosis (MAP).
 It has been found in many ruminant animals from deer to llamas, and is a huge concern with regard to cow populations in the USA and abroad.
 The infection alters the animal’s intestine to the point where, despite being able to eat normally, the animal cannot properly absorb nutrients from the food, and ultimately, slowly dies of malnutrition and dehydration.
 At this time, there is no cure.
-Unfortunately, MAP was found to exist in the Key Deer population in 1996 and continues to exist in the Keys today.
+Unfortunately, MAP was found to exist in the Key Deer population in 1996.
+Despite an apparent decrease in incidence after Hurricane Irma, the disease may continue to exist in the Keys today.
 To monitor MAP’s location and prevalence trends, SOKD collects fecal samples on private property from deer reported to them by residents as having potential clinical signs of MAP, submits (and pays for) the samples for MAP testing, and informs US Fish and Wildlife Service (USFWS) Refuge management of any positive results.

-- Pushed for immediate repairs to the wildlife exclusion fence along US-1 after hurricane Irma; regularly monitored and provisionally repaired the fencing; and convinced the Florida Department of Transportation (FDOT) of the importance of having a contractor re-repair the fence in 2019 (2017 – 2019)
+- (2017 – on-going) -Pushed for immediate repairs to the wildlife exclusion fence along US-1 after hurricane Irma; regularly monitored and provisionally repaired the fencing; and convinced the Florida Department of Transportation (FDOT) of the importance of having a contractor re-repair the fence in 2019 and 2020

 The wildlife exclusion fence lining US-1 along its eastern entry into Big Pine Key was very badly damaged during Hurricane Irma.
 Searching for food and water, Key Deer entered the highway through multiple openings where damage had occurred, and began being killed in high numbers.
 SOKD requested immediate temporary fence repairs.
-This was accomplished by gaining support from the Monroe County Board of Commissioners (see SOKD’s BOCC presentation handout) and the Monroe County Sheriff’s Office.
+This was accomplished by gaining support from the Monroe County Board of Commissioners and the Monroe County Sheriff’s Office.
 FDOT funded the temporary repairs and this measure has resulted in a sharp decrease in motor vehicle-related deer mortality along that part of the US-1 corridor.
 However, the aging temporary repairs began to fail in 2018.
-SOKD board members and volunteers made weekly fence patch and gap repairs and urged FDOT to do another, more solid repair round (which they ultimately did in April, 2019).
-The FINAL fence replacement is due to start in fall 2019.
+SOKD board members and volunteers made weekly fence patch and gap repairs and urged FDOT to do another, more solid repair round, which they ultimately did in April, 2019, and yet again in June 2020 while permanent fence replacement work is on-going.

-- Worked with Sheriff’s Office to increase speed limit enforcement to decrease automobile-deer collisions (2017 – ongoing)
+- (2017 – on-going) Worked with Sheriff’s Office to increase speed limit enforcement to decrease vehicle-deer collisions

 The leading cause of Key Deer death and injury is motor-vehicle strikes.
 SOKD collaborated with the Monroe County Sheriff’s Office to conduct special speed limit enforcement projects within the Key Deer range.
 This was accomplished by creating GIS maps of motor vehicle-related deer mortality occurrences (hot spots) and analyzing high-risk time-of-day periods to advise the Sheriff’s Office best locations and time of day for increased enforcement.
 SOKD is continuing to work toward reducing vehicle deer strikes by involving residents in a “Slow down for Deer” roadside sign campaign, and collaborating with the Sheriff’s office on possible permanent speeding mitigation measures in the most needed areas.

-- Trying to convince FDOT to erect deer warning signs on US-1 on islands west of Big Pine Key that also have populations of Key Deer.
+- (2018 – on-going) Lobby FDOT to erect deer warning signs on US-1 on islands west of Big Pine Key that also have populations of Key Deer.

 We are continuing our efforts to have FDOT erect deer warning signs along US-1 between Little Torch and Sugarloaf Keys where Key Deer live (and get hit by cars).
 Most tourists and many residents don’t even know Key Deer exist in those places.
-We have the support of the Sheriff’s Office, and the need for this signage is directly stated in the Refuge’s Comprehensive Plan, although there has been no follow-through.
-Dealing with FDOT on this issue has turned out to be a very drawn-out process.
+We have the support of the Sheriff’s Office, the USFWS, and the need for this signage is directly stated in the Refuge’s Comprehensive Plan.
+We understand FDOT has approved the new signage in 2020 and the project is in progress.

-- Working to establish a Key Deer rehabilitation program that could aid with minimally injured deer and abandoned fawns.
+- (On-going) Working to establish a Key Deer on-site program that could aid with minimally injured deer and orphaned fawns.